aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 We will now setup and run a Glue Crawler to scan these s3 buckets and create metadata (in the form of Glue Tables) automatically.

-First, navigate to `Databases` from the left navigation menu and click `Add database` to create a new Glue database.
+First, visit the Glue service console by searching for `Glue` in the top search bar of the console and clicking on it, then navigate to `Databases` from the left navigation menu of the service console and click `Add database` to create a new Glue database.

 ![Add Database](static/imgs/screenshot-33.png)